sakamalesh/ENCODER8TO3DATAFLOW/README.md

 Developed by: kamalesh s
 RegisterNumber:212223040083
 */

 ![Screenshot 2024-04-04 205257](https://github.com/sakamalesh/ENCODER8TO3DATAFLOW/assets/149148235/e5818a01-4849-4b1e-aec2-5a1027629234)

 **RTL LOGIC FOR Encoder 8 To 3 in Dataflow Modelling**

 ![Screenshot 2024-04-04 205850](https://github.com/sakamalesh/ENCODER8TO3DATAFLOW/assets/149148235/180794e0-28c5-487a-94ec-fd98e0a78fbe)

 **TIMING DIGRAMS FOR Encoder 8 To 3 in Dataflow Modelling**

 ![Screenshot 2024-04-04 205823](https://github.com/sakamalesh/ENCODER8TO3DATAFLOW/assets/149148235/2dece971-848b-4c6f-b39e-a84e2d79dce7)
 **RESULTS**
+Thus the Encoder circuits are designed and the truth tables is verified using Quartus software.